 A family room or living room is often a home’s entertainment focal point.
 It can be a great place to connect with your family or provide a safe hangout for your kids and their friends.
 With some forethought, your space can service all these needs without tech clutter and still provide an engaging media room.
 The incremental costs can be low, but you get a big payback when your tech isn’t an eyesore.

-• In-wall and in-ceiling speakers are available right up to audiophile grade, so they are a Music in the Dengreat way to get impressive sound without impacting the aesthetics of the room.
+- In-wall and in-ceiling speakers are available right up to audiophile grade, so they are a great way to get impressive sound without impacting the aesthetics of the room.
 Think about speakers in the other rooms where you’d like to listen to music as well.
 Bass can be a bit tricky though, so plan out the acoustics of your room when using in-wall subwoofers.

 Consider smart home products